Food in German: 150 Essential Vocabulary Words for Traditional German Dishes

 - You look someone directly in the eyes when you “cheers” with your drink.

 To read about German etiquette in more detail, check out this post:

 With all these new words and phrases, you’ll be able to talk about your favorite dishes as you make them.

 And One More Thing...

-What’s the key to learning German vocabulary effectively?
+Want to know the key to learning German effectively?

 Watching a fun video, but having trouble understanding it?
-FluentU brings native videos within reach with interactive transcripts.
+FluentU brings native videos within reach with interactive subtitles.

 You can tap on any word to look it up instantly.
 Every definition has examples that have been written to help you understand how the word is used.
-If you see an interesting word you don't know, you can add it to a vocab list.
+If you see an interesting word you don't know, you can add it to a vocabulary list.

 And FluentU isn't just for watching videos.
 It's a complete platform for learning.
 It's designed to effectively teach you all the vocabulary from any video.
 Swipe left or right to see more examples of the word you're on.